 It is imperative to understand that customer habits vary from country to country.
 They have different tastes and habits as per their culture and traditions.

-Barbara E. Kahn shared an example of a failed business strategy of Walmart in her book ‘Global Brand Power’, where Walmart has set up outlets in China near industrial parks when consumers preferred to shop closer to their homes instead of closer to work.
+Barbara E. Kahn shared an example of a failed business strategy of Walmart in her book ‘Global Brand Power’, where Walmart set up outlets in China near industrial parks when consumers preferred to shop closer to their homes instead of closer to work.

 2. Brand Position